xiboon/kurwov/README.md

-# ts-template
+# markov (i dont have a name yet lol)
-My template for typescript projects
+a cool lib for generating text using markov chains